guoqi123/oncodrive/README.md

 	(env) $ oncodriveclust -m 3 --cgc data/CGC_phenotype.tsv examples/tcga.BRCA.nonsyn.txt examples/tcga.BRCA.syn.txt data/gene_transcripts.tsv

-This will analyse the BRCA (breast invasive carcinoma) data set and the OncodriveCLUST output will be placed at the output_path specified with the -o argument (if not specified then the current directory will be used).
+This will analyse the BRCA (breast invasive carcinoma) data set and the OncodriveCLUST output will be placed at the path specified with the -o argument (if not specified then the current directory will be used).
 Note that for the analyses of the manuscript, we have used an arbitrary value of at least 10 mutations across the tumor cohort to include the gene in the analysis for the COSMIC data set and a figure of 3 for the TCGA data sets analysis.
 This can be defined by using the -m argument.
 With the optional flag -c the coordinates of the mutation